brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 Many in the web development community will already be familiar with the TechEmpower [web framework benchmarks](https://www.techempower.com/benchmarks/) which pit various web frameworks in various languages against each other.

-Benchmarks like this tend to draw fire because although results are presented definitely, they can be misleading.
-Two languages/frameworks may have similar performance properties, but one of the two has sunk a lot more time into optimizing their benchmark implementation, allowing it to pull ahead of its mate.
-This tends to be less of an issue over time as benchmarks mature and every implementation gets more optimized, but they should be taken with some grain of salt.
+Benchmarks like this draw fire because although results are presented definitely, they can occasionally be misleading.
+Two languages/frameworks may have similar performance properties, but one of the two has sunk a lot more time into optimizing their benchmark implementation, allowing it to pull disproportionately ahead of its comrade.
+It tends to be less of an issue over time as benchmarks mature and all implementations get more optimized, but it's a good idea to consider all benchmarks with a skeptic's eye.

 That said, even if benchmark games don't tell us everything, they do tell us _something_.
 For example, no matter how heavily one of the Ruby implementations is optimized, it'll never beat PHP, let alone a fast language like C++, Go, or Java -- the inherent performance disparity is too great.
-Results might not be perfect, but they do give us a rough idea of relative performance.
+Results aren't perfect, but they do give us a rough idea of relative performance.

 ## Round 18 (#round-18)